zhengyanghe/RealFI/scripts/README.md

 That’s it!
 The script will automatically:

 1. Run the profiler → csv_file/stat.csv
+2. Initial data processing -> csv_file/stat_incremental.csv
-2. Compute FSS scores → csv_file/stat_FSS_Score.csv
+3. Compute FSS scores → csv_file/stat_incremental_FSS_Score.csv
-3. Generate an injection plan (TOTAL_INJECTIONS=100 by default)
+4. Generate an injection plan (TOTAL_INJECTIONS=100 by default)
-4. Perform all fault injections
+5. Perform all fault injections
-5. Classify every injection as **CORRECT / SDC / CRASH**
+6. Classify every injection as **CORRECT / SDC / CRASH**
-6. Print a final summary
+7. Print a final summary

 All logs and results are saved inside this scripts/ folder.